Stafford, Agnew lead Lions over Eagles 27-24

+PHILADELPHIA (AP) — Jamal Agnew quickly made up for two fumbles and the defense stepped up for Detroit when special teams almost blew it.

-PHILADELPHIA (AP) — Matthew Stafford threw a touchdown pass to Marvin Jones, Jamal Agnew returned a kickoff 100 yards for a score and the Detroit Lions held on for a 27-24 victory over the Philadelphia Eagles on Sunday.
+Matthew Stafford threw a touchdown pass to Marvin Jones, Agnew returned a kickoff 100 yards for a score and the Lions held on for a 27-24 victory over the Philadelphia Eagles on Sunday.

+“It’s good to get wins not playing your best football,” Stafford said.
+“We’re not playing our best, we kept battling.
+Finding ways to win as you’re getting better as a team is a good thing.”

 The Eagles had a chance after Malcolm Jenkins blocked Matt Prater’s 46-yard field goal try with 1:53 left.
 Rasul Douglas returned it to the Lions 22, but an illegal block on Jenkins pushed it back to midfield.

 On fourth-and-5, Darren Sproles caught a pass for a first down but got called for Philadelphia’s third offensive pass interference.
 Wentz’s deep pass to J.J.
 Arcega-Whiteside fell incomplete with 41 seconds left.
+The rookie receiver said he should’ve caught it.

+“It’s the moment you ask for and dream about,” Arcega-Whiteside said.
+“I gotta make the play.”

 The Lions (2-0-1) remain undefeated and the Eagles (1-2) have lost two in a row.